ZetaGo-Aurum/AleoPantest/BUILD_REPORT.md

 - [x] Attack analysis and mitigation

 ### CLI Enhancement ✅
-- [x] Entry point changed to "aleopantest"
+- [x] Entry point changed to "Aleocrophic"
 - [x] New list-by-category command
 - [x] New help-tool command
 - [x] 14 new command-line options